seanpm2001/SeansLifeArchive_Images_Bit_City_-NimbleBit_Game-_Y2025/2025/08_August/19/README.md

 **198**

-- I did not play today.
-Gameplay is unlikely, unless I finish earlier tonight. - 2025, August 19th
+- ~~I did not play today.
+Gameplay is unlikely, unless I finish earlier tonight.~~
+- Gameplay was skipped today, due to a lack of an appropriate time. - 2025, Tuesday, August 19th

 ---